Buggy-Virus/buggy-virus.github.io/_posts/2017-10-3-tilt-toxicity-and-the-trench.markdown

 ### The True Trench

-Basically this refers to players being in situations, where even if their mean skill is greater than or equal to their current MMR, regardless of how well they play, they can’t be expected affect the outcome of a large percentage of the games they play.
+The True Trench refers to when players systematically encounter dice-rolly matches.
+Dice-roll matches are situations where, regardless of how well a player performs, they can’t be expected affect the outcome of a match.
 They don’t lose these games, but the outcome is decided almost purely by which team has more toxic or tilted players.

 These situations are due to difference between the teams’ skill sums, excluding the player in question, is greater than the player’s upper bound of their skill probability distribution (or greater than the range of skill that they could reasonably expect to contribute).